What is the purpose of this website?

 How are we building on the success of 2017?

 In 2017, Hawai'i created the Kupuna Caregivers program and seeded it with $600,000.
-In 2018, we need to build on this important first step and expand the program so it helps as many 300 family caregivers who work outside the home as possible.
-This would help meet the demand from the over 500 family caregivers who have requested support from Kupuna Caregivers.
+In 2019, we need to build on this important first step and expand the program so it helps as many 300 family caregivers who work outside the home as possible.
+This would help meet the demand from the over hundreds of family caregivers who have requested support from Kupuna Caregivers.

 Kupuna Caregivers is also a means of investing in home health care jobs.
 Many families will use support from Kupuna Caregivers to hire home health aides, creating an economic infusion into this portion of the health care industry and helping high-quality jobs with fair wages.
 More than 90 percent of home health workers are women of color.
 As home care workers often piece together multiple clients to have enough work to support themselves, this program can help stabilize the care profession and ensure retention of caregivers; promote bonds between older adults and their caregivers; and create more economic opportunities for home care workers.

-Senate Bills 2587 and 2988 and House Bill 1912 will appropriate additional funds in 2018, which will allow the Executive Office on Aging provide support to as many families as possible.
+There are several bills introduced at the legislature this session that will appropriate additional funds in 2019, which will allow the Executive Office on Aging provide support to as many families as possible.

-Senate Concurrent Resolution 149 / Senate Resolution 94 requests the Department of Labor and Industrial Relations, along with the University of Hawaii Center on Aging, bring together such a group and report back on the ability of families to access and finance home care, the explanation of skills and training that home care workers require, as well as the relationship between the quality of care provided by home care workers and the wages and benefits they receive.
+Last year, Senate Concurrent Resolution 149 / Senate Resolution 94 requested the Executive Office on Aging, along with the University of Hawaii Center on Aging, bring together such a group and report back on the ability of families to access and finance home care, the explanation of skills and training that home care workers require, as well as the relationship between the quality of care provided by home care workers and the wages and benefits they receive.
 We believe these are key aspects of helping our kūpuna and people with disabilities receive the high quality of care they deserve.

 How will this help Hawai'i's families and communities?